maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

   your routing table).
 * Whenever a node joins or leaves, all routing tables are updated so that the invariant is satisfied.
 (See below for details.)
+* Raise churn events if the lost or new node belongs to *any* close group that we are a member of, not just *our* close group.
+(See below.)

 See the appendix below for proofs that the invariant and these changes will guarantee the desired properties.